-Last month, we alerted our Thrifty Traveler Premium+ members to wide-open seats for a last-minute trip this winter from seven different cities in the U.S. and Canada – and we're constantly on the lookout for more opportunities.
+But sometimes it's much easier.
+Earlier this year, we alerted our Thrifty Traveler Premium members to wide-open seats for a last-minute trip this winter from seven different cities in the U.S. and Canada – and we're constantly on the lookout for more opportunities.

 Most importantly, you need to find roundtrip fares – ANA does not allow one-way bookings when using its own miles.
 ANA also has some restrictions on who you can actually book award tickets for: Just family, no friends.

 Roundtrips to Anywhere in Europe for 88K

 We're back to using ANA Mileage Club … but this time, you're flying to Europe.

 Can you get to Europe in economy for less than 90,000 miles roundtrip?
 Sure, you absolutely can.
 But this workaround is so versatile and such a bargain, it's worth including here.

 For just 88,000 miles roundtrip, you can fly business class on almost any Star Alliance carrier from North America to Europe and back.
 That's almost unbeatable, so be sure to read our full walkthrough on how to book business class flights to Europe using ANA miles.